Jounieh, Lebanon - Things to Do in Jounieh

 Top Things to Do in Jounieh

-Téléphérique up to Harissa
+Téléphérique to Our Lady of Harissa

-Book Téléphérique up to Harissa Tours:
+Book Téléphérique to Our Lady of Harissa Tours:

-Old Souk night stroll
+Old Souk alley stroll

-Book Old Souk night stroll Tours:
+Book Old Souk alley stroll Tours:

 Getting There